mabruras/sqapi/resources/docs/CONNECTORS.md

 where each plugin are able to overwrite if necessary.

 #### Structure
 The Database connector is an instantiated object, not used as a static module.
+There is two types of database connectors; _Relational storage_ and _Document storage_.

+Note that the Database Connector type for sqAPI should always be a relational database.

+#### Instantiation
-When instantiated it should try the connection and run the initialization script, if needed.
+When the database connector is created (using `__init__`-method) it should first create the database connection, test it, and store it within the connector.

+If needed; the initialization script should be run (usually just for relational storages).
-If the database connector cannot connect to the database, the sqAPI should shut down - at least not proceed with instantiating other connectors.
+If the database connector cannot connect to the database and retries is exceeded, the sqAPI should shut down - at least not proceed with instantiating other connectors.

-#### Requirements
+#### Relational Storage
+The Relational Storage Database Connector type has the following requirements, that must be implemented to suit the method calls from both sqAPI Core and -Plugins.

 ##### Class
-The module must implement a class: `Database`, like follows.
+The module must implement a class named `Database`, like follows.
 ```python
 class Database:
     def __init__(self, config: dict):
         pass
 ```
-The configuration sent to the init method will contain the dictionary with all `database` configuration defined.
+The configuration sent to the init method will be a dictionary with all `database` configuration defined in the yaml configuration file.

 ##### Methods
-###### Init
+###### Initialization
 The database connector needs an initialization method, where all the setup is prepared and connection is tested.
+This could include executing a script for creating tables and views.
 ```python
 def initialize_database(self):
     pass